staneuski/foamio/README.md

-# foampy
+# pandasfoam
-OpenFOAM monitoring and post-processing using pandas
+OpenFOAM monitoring and post-processing using pandas.